Africa ahead.

 and trafficking of fake medicines

-- Signed the treaty establishing the African Union (AU) African Medicines Agency (AMA)
+- Signed the treaty establishing the African Medicines Agency (AMA) of the African Union (AU)

-whose objective is to harmonize the regulation of medical products across the continent.
+, whose aim is to harmonize the regulation of medical products across the continent.

 Working meeting at the WHO Togo office chaired by Professor Moustafa Mijiyawa, Minister of Health, Public Hygiene and Universal Access to Health Care, with Dr. Fatoumata Binta Diallo, WHO Resident Representative in Togo and Mr. Richard Amalvy, Chief Executive of the Brazzaville Foundation.